BUSINESS PROPERTY RELIEF 2026: IHT CHANGES, GUIDANCE & PLANNING

 -

-Lifetime gifting can be a powerful tool for reducing your Inheritance Tax (IHT) exposure especially ahead of the 2026 BPR changes.
+Lifetime gifting can be a powerful tool for reducing your Inheritance Tax (IHT) exposure especially.
 Here’s why:

 - Start the seven-year clock: Gifts fall outside your estate after seven years, so acting early maximises the chance of full IHT relief.